Hazanel/hyperV-to-ova/README.md

 # 🛠️ Hyper-V to OpenShift

 This tool automates the migration of VMs from **Hyper-V** to **OpenShift Virtualization**.
-It connects to Hyper-V , extracts VM metadata, converts `.vhdx` disks to `.raw`, generates OVF files, and applies the migration plan to OpenShift.
+It connects to Hyper-V , extracts VM metadata, generates OVF files, and applies the migration plan to OpenShift.

 ---